Unable to open your database just because it is showing “File Already In Use Error” each time when you try to open it?

 - Cannot compact/repair db because file is already in use

 What Are The Reasons Behind Access File Already In Use Error?

 If a user opens a database and doesn’t create rights for the folder in which the database is located.
-Then the Microsoft jet database engine can’t create the locking information file i.e *.ldb in Access 2003 or in previous version and *.laccdb in Access 2007/2010/2013/2016 version.
+Then the Microsoft jet database engine can’t create the locking information file i.e *.ldb in Access 2003 or in the previous version and *.laccdb in Access 2007/2010/2013/2016 version.
 This locking information file is compulsory for multiple users to open the database.
-Thus a user doesn’t have create rights opens the database exclusively if a corresponding .ldb file or .laccdb file doesn’t exist.
+Thus a user doesn’t have to create rights open the database exclusively if a corresponding .ldb file or .laccdb file doesn’t exist.

 Reason can also be that the database file or database folder doesn’t have necessary security permissions to write, delete an .ldb or .laccdb file created by Microsoft Access when opening the database.

 The database file doesn’t have enough security permissions or write permissions to be modified when updating data in it.
 The web browser is noticed by the webserver as an Internet User that has the server account IUSR.
 So, the user must need to have write permission to the database file and to the database folder.